 Paper organization.
-The rest of this paper is organized as follows: In §2 we introduce DANE-LS as a new alternative of DANE with backtracking line search and analyze its convergence rate for quadratic and non-quadratic convex functions.
-In §3, we propose DANE-HB to accelerate DANE using heavy-ball approach, along with a variant specifically designed for linear prediction models.
-The numerical evaluation results are presented and discussed in §4.
-Finally, we conclude this paper in §5.
+The rest of this article is organized as follows: In Section 2, we introduce DANE-LS as a new alternative of DANE with backtracking line search and analyze its convergence rate for quadratic and non-quadratic convex problems.
+In Section 3, we propose DANE-HB to accelerate DANE using heavy-ball approach, along with a variant specifically designed for linear prediction with convex losses.
+The numerical evaluation results are presented and discussed in Section 4.
+Finally, we conclude this article in Section 5.
 All the technical proofs of theoretical results are deferred to the appendix section.

 Notation.
 The key quantities and notations that commonly used in our analysis are summarized in Table 2.
-In stochastic setting, unless otherwise stated, we use the big o notation $\mathcal{O}$ that hides inside the logarithmic factors involving quantities other than $\epsilon$ .
+In stochastic setting, unless otherwise stated, we use the big $\mathcal{O}$ notation that hides inside the logarithmic factors involving quantities other than $\epsilon$ .